annarabeony/anna-portfolio/case_studies/pole-emploi-building-a-user-centered-crm-for-a-government-employment-agency.md

 ###### Planning Tab

+**Planning Tab** - Inside this tab, advisers can create reminders, events and notes related to this job offer.
+The sidebar on the right is still there, and if advisers select the activity tab, they access to the activity history, so that they know updates made by their colleagues about the job offer.

 ![https://annarabeonybucket.s3.eu-west-2.amazonaws.com/modalnote.png](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/modalnote.png)

 ###### Create a new note

-**Reminders** - Advisers can create task reminders (call back the company to take some news, check the recruitment advancement, etc.), but they also have the possibility of adding a reminder inside a note.
+**Reminders** - Advisers can create task reminders (call back the company to take some news, check the recruitment advancement, etc.), and they also have the possibility of adding a reminder inside a note.

 ## User testing